 I know your kids will enjoy the following activities as they wait eagerly to get their shovels into the dirt again.

 Fresh herbs are great in the summer, but how about drying them to enjoy all winter long?
-This article from Foodal tells all you need to know.
+This article from our sister site, Foodal tells all you need to know.

 After your plants’ last hurrah, have children collect seeds to experiment with next spring.
 Using zipper bags and markers, bag and label the contents of each and store in a cool, dry location.